evaera/roblox-lua-promise/docs/Tour.md

 ## Creating a Promise

 There are a few ways to create a Promise.
-The most common way is to call <ApiLink to="Promise.new" />:
+The most common way is to call [Promise.new](/api/Promise#new):

 ```lua
 local myFunction()